whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/text-data-wrangling.md

 ![](https://miro.medium.com/max/1400/0*iRBXZlvcl9kAbSBS.png)

-## 4. Replace some characters or patterns with something else
+## 4. Replace Some Characters or Patterns with Something Else

 By the way, the ‘Andreessen Horowitz’ is a venture capital firm that was started by two legedaries in Silicon Valley who created a few tech comapanies including Netscape, LoudCloud.